nightscout/nightscout.github.io/docs/troubleshoot/atlas.md

 </br>

-h) Copy this resulting string above into your Heroku variable `MONGODB_URI` (new Nightscout) or `MONGO_CONNECTION` (migration).
+h) Copy this resulting string above into your `MONGODB_URI` or `MONGO_CONNECTION` variable.
 There must be only one of these variables, not both.

-Open [this link for Heroku](../../../vendors/heroku/new_user/#editing-config-vars-in-heroku) or [this link for Railway](../../../vendors/railway/new_user/#editing-config-vars-in-railway) in another tab to see how to edit your Heroku variables.
+See [here](/nightscout/setup_variables) how to edit your configuration variables.

 i) If there is neither one nor the other create a new `MONGODB_URI` variable and paste the string in the value field.

-j) If you remembered your password restart all dynos in Heroku, and you should be done.
+j) If you remembered your password restart your web app, and you should be done.

 k) If you changed your password or your Nightscout page still fails to open continue.